 This couples with a film wrapped in coming of age themes.
 Max moving to new town, his life becoming isolated from his friends, while his burgeoning sexuality takes flight with Alison.
 His relationship with his sister (Dani) changing from moody to protective older brother as he grows into a young man.
 Creating a tale that embodies the themes and traits that make coming of age films connect with audiences of all ages in a deeper way than many other genres.

 Hocus Pocus is Halloween

 In fact the latter example of A Muppet Christmas Carol holds many similarities to Hocus Pocus.
-Its box office takings mediocre at best, its cult status born through TV, VHS and DVD in the home rather than the cinema.
-Its mixture of music, comedy and fantasy becoming a part of the Christmas experience in the years since its 1992 release.
+Its box office takings mediocre at best, while its cult status emerged through TV, VHS and DVD.
+Only becoming a part of the Christmas experience in the years post its 1992 release.

 Hocus Pocus owes a huge amount to its cast and production values in achieving its place as a holiday film classic.
 It’s timeless look and sublime improvised comedy lighting up the screen in every scene.
 While it’s subverted horror themes and Christmas film template capture new audiences with each year that passes.
 Hocus Pocus has become a film passed down from parent to child, uncle to nephew and aunt to niece.
 The first and best Halloween holiday movie, that has become embedded into October as much as costumes and pumpkins.
 Its place in the landscape of holiday film classics cemented by the unique mix of monster horror, comedy and a Halloween riff on classic Dickens.